logpacker/go-questions/README.md

 A: c

 ---27/27.txt---
-Q: What's the default buffer size of channel in Go?
+Q: What's the default buffer size of the channel in Go?

 a.
 0
 b.
 1